 Cloud Core Optimization

-At the Cloud Direct service PoP, the OpenVPN tunnel that was originated at the branch office is de-encapsulated.
-Thereafter it delivered to the destination cloud provider that hosts the target SaaS site.
-The Cloud Direct service provides several benefits to transport traffic efficiently across this last segment:
+At the Citrix SD-WAN Cloud Direct PoP, the OpenVPN tunnel that was originated at the branch office is de-encapsulated.
+Thereafter the traffic is delivered to the destination cloud provider that hosts the target SaaS site.
+Citrix SD-WAN Cloud Direct provides several benefits to transport traffic efficiently across this last segment:

 - Enterprise QoS

 - Extensive Peering

 Upon reception of packets, the Citrix SD-WAN appliance hosted Cloud Direct service process automatically identifies six types of traffic.
 Once identified it maps them to a CoS and applies a QoS tag accordingly.